twotoasters/Toast/README.md

 ## Toast

 A repo for small utilities we use in Cocoa Development.
-Conveniently broken up into small subspecs for a la carte use.
+Conveniently broken up into small subspecs for à la carte use.

 ### Subspecs